Transcontinental walk: Great Peace March for Global Nuclear Disarmament

 In 1986, hundreds of people walked from Los Angeles to Washington DC in what is referred to as the Great Peace March for Global Nuclear Disarmament.
 The march took nine months to traverse 3700 mi, advancing approximately fifteen miles per day.

 A Walk of the People – A Pilgrimage for Life

 A Walk of the People – A Pilgrimage for Life called for an end to the Cold War with better relations between the U.S. and former Soviet Union.
 Walkers started at Point Conception, Calif., in 1984 and went through Texas and the Deep South to New York City.
 A core group of eight flew to Dublin, Ireland, in 1985 and walked to the border of the former East Germany.
 They obtained visas to Hungary and walked to that border before visiting several cities by train.
 Some walked to Geneva, Switzerland, then organized a trip to Moscow, Russia, by train.

 Australia

-Australia has been host to a number of people who have walked across the country, who have completed the walk as either a personal challenge or to raise funds and awareness for charity.
+Australia has been a host to a number of people who have walked across the country, who have completed the walk as either a personal challenge or to raise funds and awareness for charity.